yangyang9912/Awesome-Human-Centered-Relationship/README.md

 ---

 ## 🌟 At a Glance
+This repository instead emphasizes a unified relational perspective and makes the landscape easier to browse, compare, and extend both HGT and HOI ultimately predict **structured human-centered relationships**.

 | Scope | What You Can Find Here | Why It Matters |
 |---|---|---|
 | **Tasks** | HGT, HOI, and unified relation understanding | Connects attention modeling with interaction reasoning |
 | **Content** | Taxonomies, representative papers, datasets, metrics, figures, and performance tables | Helps readers move quickly from overview to details |
 | **Use Cases** | Survey reading, paper discovery, benchmark lookup, project bootstrapping | Useful for both newcomers and active researchers |

----

-## 🎯 Why This Project

-Most existing reviews focus on either gaze understanding or HOI detection alone.
-This repository instead emphasizes a unified relational perspective and makes the landscape easier to browse, compare, and extend:

-- both HGT and HOI ultimately predict **structured human-object relations**
-- both fields have evolved from **location-required pipelines** to **location-free, end-to-end, and semantics-aware modeling**
-- **GOP** serves as a natural bridge from attentional localization to interaction-oriented reasoning

-This repository is especially useful if you work on:

-- gaze following
-- gaze target detection
-- gaze object prediction
-- human-object interaction detection
-- nonverbal interaction understanding
-- embodied AI
-- assistive robotics
-- behavior analysis

 ---